 The Forum consistently attracts original and influential thinkers in the industry, creating a programme that debates and challenges the issues facing the architectural community and our built environment at large.
 This year traditionally we will bring together senior decision makers from leading international architectural practices, contractors, developers, engineers, designers and suppliers to discuss future build projects, challenges they face, key design features and tech innovations changing the way they work.

-co-founder, R&A Architecture + Design
+Christian Robert, Co-founder, R&A Architecture + Design,

 Christian Robert, co-founded R&A Architecture + Design in 2013, rebranded in 2019 OFFICEUNTITLED.